 Media outlets as well as political sources unveiled that another Romanian national died in the Algerian inferno.
 Five Romanians were involved in the hostage crisis at the industrial oil plant in Amenas, four of them were rescued, while the fifth – 36-year-old Tiberiu Ionuţ Costache from Bărcăneşti (Prahova)- was killed.
-But now, according to updated info from Romanian Ministry of Exterior, a second citizen seems to have lost his life as he apparently died from severe injuries in an Algerian hospital (scroll down for video -Ro lang.).
+But now, according to updated info from Romanian Ministry of Exterior, a second citizen seems to have lost his life as he apparently died from severe injuries in an Algerian hospital.

 Martin Harris stated that Burt called the Romanian Foreign Minister, Titus Corlăţean to express British Government sincere condolences for the death of a Romanian citizen, confirmed among the victims of the terrorist attack in Algeria.